+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
 As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-What is the minimum share of investments in transitional and enabling activities?

-There is no commitment to a minimum proportion of investments in transitional and enabling activities.

-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures are environ- mentally sustaina- ble investments • What is the minimum share of investments in transitional and enabling activi- ties? that do not take into account the criteria for environ- There is no commitment to a minimum proportion of investments in transitional and enabling activities. mentally sustaina- ble economic activ- ities under the EU Taxonomy.
+What is the minimum share of sustainable investments with an environmental objec- tive that are not aligned with the EU Taxonomy?
 The financial product invests in economic activities which are environmentally sustainable but not EU Taxonomy aligned, this is due to the absence of the required implementing legislation and in particular the absence of the necessary taxonomy-related data provided by the investee companies and of a well-defined calculation methodology.
-The financial product targets a minimum proportion of sustainable investment as stated in the asset allocation section of this annex, these investments have both environmental and social objectives.
+The financial product targets a minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy greater than 0%.
+What is the minimum share of socially sustainable investments?
 The financial product targets a minimum share of socially sustainable investments greater than 0%.
 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk management.
-Unrated instruments may also include securities for which data needed for the measurement of attainment of environmental or social characteristics is not available.
+Included in "#2 Other" are cash and unrated instruments for the purpose of liquidity and portfolio risk manage- ment.
+Unrated instruments may also include securities for which data needed for the measurement of attain- ment of environmental or social characteristics is not available.